What teacher training programs are offered in your country? What is the average duration of these training programs?

 What improvements would you like to see in the education system to ensure better working condition and on the whole education system?

 “I think the first thing that we need to start with is to understand that teachers are the most important profession we have in any country.
-Governors should start to realize that, in this part of the world, Africa, education is the most important field that we can use to develop any country.
+Governements should start to realize that, in this part of the world, Africa, education is the most important field that we can use to develop any country.
 And use at least 20% of their budget as recommended by the United Nations to be spend on education.

 Thirdly and most importantly, it’s about the payment.
 It’s only when teachers are highly motivated that they can do their job.
 If they are not paid very well, you can’t tell them to do their job well.
 Teachers should be paid well.
 I’m not saying they should be the highest paid, but at least they should be paid something that correspond to the cost of living.

 And also, there should be continuous focus and development for children.
 Knowledge is not stagnant, every day, you have new issues that are coming up.
-We should make sure that teachers are always training so that they can update themselves.
-Thanks to scholarship, training programs.
+We should make sure that teachers are always training so that they can update themselves, thanks to scholarship, training programs.
 And when they go to the schools, the facilities will be available, the resources will be available for them.

 When that happens, the education system will improve.
-And when education will improve, all the other sectors are going to improve.
+And when education improve, all the other sectors are going to improve.
 If there’s no development in education, you can’t talk about developing other areas.
 I think those are the small things that we should do to be able to develop our country.”